Chakma Autonomous District Council: Geography

-The surface area of the Chakma Autonomous District Council is 686.25 sq.km.
+The surface area of the Chakma Autonomous District Council is 686.25 km2.
 The headquarters of Chakma Autonomous District Council is Kamalanagar, which means the land of oranges in Chakma language.
 It is parted into Kamalanagar -1,2,3 & 4.
 There is only one college in CADC called as Kamalanagar College located at Kamalanagar-2 (Randokpur).
 Kamalanagar is located on the north-eastern corner of C.A.D.C and on the bank of Tuichawng river.
 On the east of Kamalanagar town i.e. on the other bank of Toizong (Tuichawng) there stands two Mizo villages known as Chawngte P and Chawngte L. On the eastern bank of Toizong is divided by the rivulet, Chawngte L (Ponsury as called by the Chakmas) the northern bank falling under Lunglei General district and the southern bank Chawngte P, under Lai autonomous District Council.

+The Chakma district falls between 21⁰58’ (N) and 22⁰45’ (N) and between 92⁰30’ (E) and 92⁰45’ (E).
+The tropic of cancer passes over it and its climate is hot and humid.
+The gentle foothills of the mighty Himalayas adorn its landscape.
+The two main rivers – Toijong and Thega – weave along the eastern and the western sides respectively forming its natural boundaries.
+In the north it is bounded by Lunglei District, Myanmar in the South, LADC in the east and Bangladesh in the west.

 Economy

 Majority of the Chakmas in Mizoram take up farming as their occupation.
 This occupation is inherited from their ancestors.
 They mainly grow rice, vegetables and fruits, etc. Rice is considered as the staple food of the Chakmas living in Chakma Autonomous District Council.